Ponytail Palm Bonsai Care Guide

 The stem is what makes this plant truly unique – it is bulbous at the bottom (to retain water) and slender as it goes up.
 The surface is gray and rough, developing furrows and cracks as it ages (adding to its resemblance to an elephant's skin).
 The long, green fronds burst out of the top and branches in a fountain-like habit, and can become as long as six feet.
 The leaves are serrated along the edges with little points that are sharp enough to break skin.
 The plant rarely flowers as a container plant.
 When older plants do bloom, the flowers are creamy white and appear in clusters.

 The Ponytail Palm is able to survive hot outdoor weather very well, which means it is also able to withstand the heat indoors in winter.
-If kept as an outdoor bonsai in temperate climates, it should be brought indoors when the temperature dips below 55° F. This plant likes bright light, preferably full sun but indirect bright light indoors will do as well.
+If kept as an outdoor bonsai in temperate climates, it should be brought indoors when the temperature dips below 55° F to ensure proper Bonsai Palm Tree care.
+This plant likes bright light, preferably full sun but indirect bright light indoors will do as well.
 Drafts or vents may dry the leaves out so be careful with indoor placement.